ee292d/labs/lab3/README.md

 model (which consists of a lot of overlapping boxes and their keypoints) and merges them into a few clean boxes and poses.
 You can read more about this NMS process in [Non-Max Suppressions - How do they Work?](https://petewarden.com/2022/02/21/non-max-suppressions-how-do-they-work/).
+This is also why we have to supply the `--output_format=yolov8_pose`, so that the code can interpret the output of the model correctly.

+### Performance Tradeoffs

+So far we've been using the "nano" version of the Ultralytics' YOLOv8 models, because this is the smallest and fastest.
+You can also try the [other model sizes](https://docs.ultralytics.com/models/yolov8/#performance-metrics) which offer increased accuracy at the cost of slower latency.
+Another tradeoff you can look at is the input image size, set by the `imgsz` parameter when exporting.
+You can expand the image size to capture finer detail, but the model will take longer to deal with the larger image.

 ### Reading Text